An Introduction to Borrowing Money For a Home Purchase

 No mortgage – no home

-Let’s first make sure you are strong enough to qualify for a mortgage.
+Let’s first make sure you are strong enough to No form found.
 If you can’t do that, then nothing else matters.
 (Unless of course you can afford the home outright and do not need financing.)

 What do lenders want to see?